MGray2/MicahSoft_Word/README.md

 > The project is now complete as of 6/24/24.
 MicahSoft Word C edition is a major improvement compared to the original.

+> Big update 12/20/24.
+Reorganized project into program folder, added new commands to writer and command arguements are all on the same line.
+You can access writer projects with number indexes now.

 ### Changes

 ---